meaghanlewis/online-content/best-streaming-tools.md

 - Can easily join with an email address
 - Can share twitch channel link and anyone can watch stream
 - Need to create Twitch account with an email
-- Need to use a broadcasting tool like OBS
+- Need to use a broadcasting tool like OBS/Streamlabs/XSplit
   - Download and setup instructions: https://obsproject.com/

 Resources: